TULiberalArts/Russian/pages/undergradaute.md

    539 Anderson Hall
    [(215) 204-1261](tel:2152041261)
    [ssmith14@temple.edu](mailto:ssmith14@temple.edu)
+published: true
 ---

 ## Slavic Studies

 Studies in Slavic help students achieve their learning goals, whether they want to go on to use Russian to communicate with Russian friends, to engage in business with Russian partners, to work in government or in the media, or to study Russian culture.
 Courses offered include Russian Language, Russian for Business, and Russian Culture.

+When you are ready to apply, submit your application online at [admissions.temple.edu/apply](http://admissions.temple.edu/apply).

 ## Courses Offered